Experience Builder

 2. The list of existing experiences (Experiences Library) gives you a quick insight into the status of the experience as well as some options on the right to modify, duplicate, share, archive, or delete the experience.
 You can also convert your experience into a template to be used by your team or another account.
 These templates appear in the panel above the experiences list.

-3. To find experiences more easily, you can click on the search icon at the top-right of the screen allows you to search for experiences by name.
+3. To find experiences more easily, you can click on the search icon at the top-right of the screen, which allows you to search for experiences by name.
 Clicking on the filter icon will open a panel for you to narrow by Status, Tags, Creator, and Date.
 You can combine the search and filter criteria to yield more specific search results.
 These filters will stay active until you clear them.

 Note: Search and filters can only be applied to experiences, not versions.
 If an experience qualifies, it will be returned with all its versions.